 My Little Pony Tales and Generation 3 have their fans and defenders, but you're unlikely to find anyone who disagrees that G3.5 was a Dork Age.
 It was created solely to fill in the gap between the proper end of G3 and the arrival of Friendship is Magic so they wouldn't have a gap without toys or a show marketing them out there, and it shows.

 Ironically, many Friendship is Magic fans now argue that the show has gone into a dork age of its own after the departure of series creator Lauren Faust.
-The two most frequently contested developments being Twilight Sparkle ascending into an alicorn princess, and the spinoff movie Equestria Girls.
-Perhaps it's more Broken Base than true dork age, but only time will tell.
+Specifically, it includes season 3 (which introduced the major development of Twilight Sparkle becoming an alicorn) and the Equestria Girls movie (a humanized spinoff set in a high school).
+Season four is generally regarded as a recovery, although the Broken Base and Fan Dumb remain.

 Many fans consider The Simpsons to have been in one since Season 11: Seasons 9 & 10 had relied very heavily on Black Comedy, but 11 was about where the show devolved into a Family Guy and South Park clone, with absurd plots and nonsensical twist endings.
 Other seasons are also guilty of this, but 11 did a horrible job with the transition: the show either couldn't or wouldn't commit to being more like Family Guy or South Park, so it never reached those shows' levels of vulgarity or absurdity, and its occasional attempts at staying fresh without aping other shows, or going back to the tone of earlier seasons, didn't work-even if the rest of an episode was a step in the right direction, at around the 20-minute mark any pretense of realism would go out the window for cheap laughs.
-Seasons 13-16 are an odd case: they actively tried to emulate Seasons 1-8, in contrast with Denser And Wackier seasons 9-12, but did a poor job with uninspired and recycled plots.
+Seasons 13-16 are an odd case: they actively tried to emulate Seasons 1-8, in contrast with Denser and Wackier seasons 9-12, but did a poor job with uninspired and recycled plots as well as you can't go two episodes without a "Guest Star" appearing, which seems the writers are using that as a desperate crutch for ratings.

 Dexter's Laboratory's season 3 and 4 are seen as this.
 They introduced a polarizing new art style, Flanderized several characters, different Stock Sound Effects (mostly Hanna-Barbera sounds instead of the Warner Bros./Looney Tunes sound effects of the first two seasons) and removed several characters such as Mandark's little sister.
 They're also disliked for what they did to Mandark's character.
 He was turned into a stereotypically evil Harmless Villain and got a disproportionate amount of focus (when he appeared in less than half of the previous episodes).
 There were also several shorts such as "A Mom Cartoon" and "A Third Dad Cartoon," and the less said about those the better.